 The school day officially begins at 8:10 a.m. and ends at 3:20 p.m.
 Students are expected to arrive on campus early enough to be in full uniform and have books and supplies organized for class.
 All absences or early dismissals must be excused in advance by parents, the Athletic Director, or the Head of Upper School.
-The official record of excused absences for full or partial days is maintained at the main desk.
-The official record for excused and unexcused tardiness and absence from individual classes is maintained by individual classroom teachers.
+The official records for attendance are kept in the school's system of record, FACTS.

-Students in grades 9-12 are required to attend Class Night, graduation, the evening performance of The Christmas Mystery (including the formal dinner party), and the athletic awards ceremony if they are receiving recognition awards or letters.
+Students in grades 9-12 are required to attend Class Night, graduation, the evening performance of The Christmas Mystery, and the athletic awards ceremony if they are receiving recognition awards or letters.